vuejs/docs/src/guide/built-ins/suspense.md

 </Suspense>
 ```

 On initial render, `<Suspense>` will render its default slot content in memory.
-If any async dependencies are encountered during the process, it will enter **pending** state.
-During pending state, the fallback content will be displayed.
-When all encountered async dependencies have been resolved, `<Suspense>` enters **resolved** state and the resolved default slot content is displayed.
+If any async dependencies are encountered during the process, it will enter a **pending** state.
+During the pending state, the fallback content will be displayed.
+When all encountered async dependencies have been resolved, `<Suspense>` enters a **resolved** state and the resolved default slot content is displayed.

-If no async dependencies were encountered during the initial render, `<Suspense>` will directly go into resolved state.
+If no async dependencies were encountered during the initial render, `<Suspense>` will directly go into a resolved state.

-Once in resolved state, `<Suspense>` will only revert to pending state if the root node of the `#default` slot is replaced.
-New async dependencies nested deeper in the tree will **not** cause the `<Suspense>` to revert into pending state.
+Once in a resolved state, `<Suspense>` will only revert to a pending state if the root node of the `#default` slot is replaced.
+New async dependencies nested deeper in the tree will **not** cause the `<Suspense>` to revert to a pending state.

 When a revert happens, fallback content will not be immediately displayed.
 Instead, `<Suspense>` will display the previous `#default` content while waiting for the new content and its async dependencies to be resolved.
 This behavior can be configured with the `timeout` prop: `<Suspense>` will switch to fallback content if it takes longer than `timeout` to render the new default content.
 A `timeout` value of `0` will cause the fallback content to be displayed immediately when default content is replaced.

 ## Events

-In addition to the `pending` event, the `<suspense>` component also has `resolve` and `fallback` events.
+The `<Suspense>` component emits 3 events: `pending`, `resolve` and `fallback`.
+The `pending` event occurs when entering a pending state.
 The `resolve` event is emitted when new content has finished resolving in the `default` slot.
 The `fallback` event is fired when the contents of the `fallback` slot are shown.

 The events could be used, for example, to show a loading indicator in front of the old DOM while new components are loading.